 No matter how good your product or service is, there will always be customers who are short of being satisfied:

-- If a client is unsatisfied, there are no pre-fabricated strategies that can be quickly and easily proposed to assist the client ‘feel better’ about the displeasure.
+- If a client is unsatisfied, there are no pre-fabricated strategies that can be quickly and easily proposed to assist the client in ‘feeling better’ about the displeasure.

-- If a client is unhappy, simply because they are unhappy.
+- Suppose a client is unhappy simply because they are unhappy.
 There is all too often a response that we as consumers all cringe at, “Sorry, but there is nothing more I can do.”

-- Ask yourself: Do you typically allow individuals to question your character, without reaction?
+- Ask yourself: Do you typically allow individuals to question your character without reaction?
 How do you react?
-Do you conserve relationships, or do your keep your torch lit, ready to burn the bridge?
+Do you conserve relationships, or do you keep your torch lit, ready to burn the bridge?

 6. No Data Wisdom